 A Trip to Santorini: the Greek Island of Magic and Mystery

-The geological masterpiece is known as most visited of the Greek Islands – and for good reason.
+The geological masterpiece is known as the most visited of the Greek Islands – and for good reason.
 Santorini, with its timeless beauty, is unlike any other in the world.
 Five separate islands were created from a massive eruption in 1660 B.C. resulting in a magnificent isle.

-As our Celebrity Cruise ship slowly maneuvered into port.
+After a splendid day in Mykonos, our Celebrity Cruise ship slowly maneuvered into port.
 We were treated to unforgettable images, views of bright white pristine sugar-cubed houses clinging to the towering cliffs of the caldera (crater).

 We recalled a Greek friend’s comment from years ago that the island of Santorini is not only shrouded in mystery but also romance.
 She said, “It has the power to make people fall in love or fall in love all over again.”
 Perhaps its mystique relates to a strong belief that the mythical ruins of the Lost City of Atlantis lie buried beneath its cerulean waters.
 Truth or fiction, Santorini excursions on this island is absolutely breathtaking.

 For a good Santorini itinerary, visitors can book private or group tours.
 In our case, we decided to rent a motorbike with friends in the main town of Fira.
 This allowed us the freedom to explore the island at our own pace.
 The island is only 35 square miles hence no fear of getting lost.

 Capital Town of Fira – Where Santorini Day Tours should start!

 Santorini’s vibrant cultural capital, Fira features narrow-cobbled streets weaving through its town filled with charming boutiques brimming with jewelry, artisan treasures, local arts and crafts, a daily outdoor farmer’s market, and an occasional passing donkey.